Skip to Main Content

 • Get the money you need fast: The biggest upside of getting a loan is that you can take care of your emergency needs.

 • May help you build your credit: If you get a personal loan or a credit card cash advance and are able to make your payments in full and on time, that may help you boost your credit score.
-Your payment history on account types including credit cards and installment loans makes up 35% of your FICO score, a popular credit scoring model.
+Your payment history on account types including credit cards and installment loans makes up 35% of your FICO score, the most commonly used credit scoring model.

 Cons: